tousifosman/LabManager/README.md

 # LabManager
 Computer Lab Management Software that helps to manage the sessions and control the USB Storages

-*This software currently works only on Windows platform.
+*This software currently works only on Windows platform only.